Variations in the build environment

 The build path is a critical component in achieving reproducible builds as it provides the necessary build configurations and dependencies for the compiler.
 It is important to understand that discrepancies in the build path can result in unreproducible builds.

 For instance, in a specific scenario, one build utilized a relative build path while another adopted an absolute path.
-As a consequence, variations in the recorded build paths within the resulting biuld artifacts led to unreproducible builds.
+As a consequence, variations in the recorded build paths within the resulting build artifacts led to unreproducible builds.

 Workaround: In order to address and mitigate the challenges related to unreproducible builds caused by variations in the build path, a collaborative effort was undertaken with developers involved in the GCC community.
-This collaborative effort resulted in the introduction of a flag BUILD_PATH_PREFIX_MAP that facilitate the usage of relative paths, enabling the reproducibility of distinct builds.
-For further details on the flag and their implementation, please refer to the provided documentation.
+This collaborative effort resulted in the introduction of a flag BUILD_PATH_PREFIX_MAP

 Build Timestamp